Skip to content

 The French manufacturer hadn’t launched a new model since the 2016 launch of the 53, as they were focusing on their Bali Catamarans range.
 Let’s see if they expand the range after the launch of the OC50.

 Judging from the reception the boat was getting at the show, this model should do well.
-This isn’t an “out and out” performance boat like a Marsaudon, but it offers a fantastic mix of performance and comfort that should prove popular.
+This isn’t an “out and out” performance boat like an Ocean Rider Catamaran or a Dazcat, but it offers a fantastic mix of performance and comfort that should prove popular.
 You get a nav station that looks like it belongs in Star Trek AND a full sized American fridge/freezer.

-She’s stiff and strong thanks to decades of “carbon infusion” experience in building performance yachts at Catana, and with those daggerboards she should sail upwind well.
+She’s stiff and strong thanks to decades of “carbon infusion” experience in building performance yachts at Catana, and with those daggerboards she sails upwind well.

-• She carries the same sail-plan as the Catana 53 despite being shorter.
-This catamaran should move particularly in fresher conditions.
+She carries the same sail-plan as the Catana 53 despite being shorter.

-• It looks like the weight distribution is further forward compared to, say, an Outremer. the mast is stepped through the saloon. the nets are quite a bit shorter.
+The weight distribution is further forward compared to, say, an Outremer with the mast is stepped through the saloon.

-• To get to the helm, you need to walk round onto the starboard deck.
-No big deal, but you are separated from the “pack” inside, although the starboard aft window slides right open.
+To get to the helm, you need to walk round onto the starboard deck.

 Are you looking for a Catana to charter?